DOI-ONRR/blog-nrrd/src/pages/homepage-graphic/index.md

 and Brandi knew it needed some condensing, but wasn’t sure how to accomplish that.

 The team agreed with her at the next intern meeting.
-Additionally, some icons needed to be replaced and the process as indicated by the arrows required simplification.
+Additionally, some icons needed to be replaced and the process, as indicated by the arrows, required simplification.

-From that feedback, two versions of the graphic were created--one going in one direction (left to right) and the other one in a circular process.
+From that feedback, two versions of the graphic were created - one going in one direction (left to right) and the other one in a circular process.

 <!-- image of Brandi's mockup set 02 goes here -->